cucumber/docs/content/implementations/jvm.md

 This document is the reference for functionality specific to Cucumber-JVM.

-Please see the [General Reference](/gherkin/gherkin-reference/) for functionality common to all Cucumber implementations.
+Please see [Gherkin](/gherkin/) for functionality common to all Cucumber implementations.

 # Languages